Byron Leftwich: Atlanta Falcons

 On September 17, 2007, Leftwich was flown out to Atlanta to meet with Atlanta Falcons officials, citing a possible signing with the team.
 On September 18, Leftwich signed a two-year deal with the Falcons with incentives attached that could make the deal worth up to $7 million.

 Leftwich entered the season as a backup to starter Joey Harrington.
 After replacing Harrington late in Week 5, Leftwich got the start in Week 7 and played very well, before having to leave the game with an ankle sprain.
 He got the start again in Week 11 after returning from his injury.
 Harrington regained his starting position and Leftwich did not play again.
 On February 15, 2008, he was released by the Falcons.
-He worked out for the Tennessee Titans in July.

-First stint with Steelers
+Pittsburgh Steelers (first stint)

 On August 10, 2008, Leftwich was signed by the Pittsburgh Steelers to a one-year deal after Pittsburgh's backup Charlie Batch was injured in a preseason game.
 The contract was worth $645,000 and included a $40,000 signing bonus.
 Leftwich started the 2008 season as the backup to quarterback Ben Roethlisberger.
 "I'm the guy sitting in the bullpen," he stated prior to the first game of the 2008 season.
 "If something were to happen, I have to go out there."
 Leftwich performed well throughout the season when called upon, appearing in five games.
 During the 2008 season, he completed 21 of 36 attempts for 303 yards and two touchdowns with no interceptions for a 104.3 passer rating, in addition to rushing for one touchdown.
 Leftwich earned a Super Bowl ring as the Steelers' backup when the Steelers defeated the Arizona Cardinals in Super Bowl XLIII.

 Tampa Bay Buccaneers

 Leftwich agreed to terms on a two-year contract with the Tampa Bay Buccaneers on April 12, 2009.
 On August 29, Buccaneers head coach Raheem Morris named Leftwich the team's starter for the 2009 regular season.
 On September 28, Buccaneers benched Leftwich after a disappointing loss to the New York Giants and an 0–3 start to the season.
 Josh Johnson was named the Tampa Bay Buccaneers' new starting QB, while Leftwich moved down to third string behind Josh Freeman.
 After spending several games inactive due to an elbow injury, on November 24 Leftwich was placed on injured reserve, ending his 2009 season.